kadhiresan/kadhiresan.github.io/_posts/2017-11-29-mongodb-installation-and-deploy-three-member-replica-set.md

 **Table of contents**

-  1. MongoDB Installing NodeJS and setup the sails on Local
+  1. Mongodb Installation on linux (red-hat-linux system)
-  2. Creating a three-member replica set (Create 3 ec2 instances (red-hat-linux system))
+  2. Describes how to create a three-member replica set (create 3 ec2 instances)

+**Mongodb Installation**

+* STEP 1: Install MongoDB on each system (Here i am going to install MongoDB 3.4)
+  - Configure the package management system (yum):
+* Step 2
+  - Add below lines into your file and save